kazusa3e/ucb-cs61a-solutions/README.md

 # UCB CS61A

-> solutions for CS61A, 22sp, University of California.
+> solutions for CS61A, 22sp, University of California, Berkeley.
+>
 > link: https://inst.eecs.berkeley.edu/~cs61a/sp22

 ## WARNING